A PLACE TO BEGIN, OR BEGIN AGAIN

 STEP 4: DESCRIBE WHAT YOU SEE

 This step matters more than it may seem.
-It slows the mind and anchors the reading in careful observation.
-Let curiosity lead you.
+It slows the mind and anchors the reading in what is actually present.

 STEP 5: LET THE CARD SPEAK TO YOUR EXPERIENCE

 You are not asking the card to declare absolute truth.
-You are inviting your inner depths to answer back.
-Do not force anything.
-Simply receive.
+You are letting the image help your own depths respond.

 Hold the interpretation lightly.